-The two remaining medieval city gates (Swanswell Gate and Cook Street Gate) are being restored by Historic Coventry Trust to find a new life as unique accommodation for visitors to the city
+The two remaining medieval city gates (Swanswell Gate and Cook Street Gate) have been restored by Historic Coventry Trust to find a new life as unique accommodation for visitors to the city

 The City Gates were originally two of 12 gatehouses that punctuated Coventry’s medieval city wall.